ComdivByZero/tetris/README.md

-# tetris
+# Tetris
-Minimalistic realization of Tetris without unnecessary things like score
+Minimalistic realization of Tetris